 There are regular bus services between Hull, Barton and Scunthorpe.

 Visiting by Bicycle

 Scunthorpe is connected to the National Cycle Network via routes 1 and 169.
 From the railway station follow the cycle lane east along Station Road, and turn left onto Carlton Street at the second set of traffic lights.
 Head to the end of Carlton Street and across Church Square to the right.
-20-21 Visual Arts Centre entrance is next to the Church Building.
 There is a cycle rack adjacent to the building entrance.